appbaseio/Docs/content/docs/reactivesearch/react-searchbox/searchbox.md

     unique identifier of the component, can be referenced in other components' `react` prop.

 -   **dataField** `string | Array<string | DataField>`
     index field(s) to be connected to the component’s UI view.
-DataSearch accepts an `Array` in addition to `string`, which is useful for searching across multiple fields with or without field weights.<br/>
+SearchBox accepts an `Array` in addition to `string`, which is useful for searching across multiple fields with or without field weights.<br/>
     Field weights allow weighted search for the index fields.
 A higher number implies a higher relevance weight for the corresponding field in the search results.<br/>
     You can define the `dataField` property as an array of objects of the `DataField` type to set the field weights.<br/>
     The `DataField` type has the following shape: